kaicoin-io/kaicoin-full-node/README.md

 These compilation instructions have been tested on Ubuntu 14.04 x64 only.

-C++ compilers are memory-hungry, so it is recommended to have at least 1 GB of memory available when compiling KaiCoin.
+C++ compilers are memory-hungry, so it is recommended to have at least 1 GB of memory available when compiling Kaicoin.
 With less memory, compilation may take much longer due to swapfile thrashing.

 Linux Build Notes (on Ubuntu 14.04 x64)